LeanerCloud/AutoSpotting/README.md

 ## What's under the hood? ##

-The entire logic described above is implemented in a Lambda function deployed using CloudFormation or Terraform stacks that can be installed and configured in just a few minutes.
+The entire logic described above is implemented in a set of Lambda functions deployed using CloudFormation or Terraform stacks that can be installed and configured in just a few minutes.

-The stack assigns the function the minimal set of IAM permissions required for it to work and requires no admin-like cross-account permissions.
+The stack assigns them the minimal set of IAM permissions required for them to work and requires no admin-like cross-account permissions.
 The entire code base can be audited to see how these permissions are being used and even locked down further if your audit discovers any issues. **This is not a SaaS**, there's no component that calls home and reveals any details about your infrastructure.

-The Lambda function is written in the Go programming language and the code is compiled as a static binary compressed and uploaded to S3.
+The main Lambda function is written in the Go programming language and the code is compiled as a static binary compressed and uploaded to S3.
 For evaluation or debugging purposes, the same binary can run out of the box locally on Linux machines or as a Docker container on Windows or macOS.
 Some people even run these containers on their existing Kubernetes clusters assuming the other resources provided by the stack are implemented in another way on Kubernetes.

-The stack also consists of a Cron-like CloudWatch event, that runs the Lambda function periodically to take action against the enabled groups.
+The stack also consists of a few CloudWatch event triggers, that run the Lambda function periodically and whenever it needs to take action against the enabled groups.
 Between runs your group is entirely managed by AutoScaling (including any scaling policies you may have) and load balancer health checks, that can trigger instance launches or replacements using the original on-demand launch configuration.
-These instances will be replaced later by better priced spot instances when they are available on the spot market.

 Read [here](TECHNICAL_DETAILS.md) for more information and implementation details.